w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 This combination of lower latency, higher storage per block, and a logical pipeline spanning Polkadot's networking, runtime, and collation aspects will allow for higher, more robust throughput.

+### Further Benefits of Async Backing

+Asynchronous backing also introduces a parameter to define the maximum number of ancestor blocks within the unincluded segment.
+This allows for a parablock to be backed later, enabling more computational and storage time per block.

 ## Learn More